An economic model illustrating

-Once you have earned your income, there are only three things you can do with it; you can spend it, you can save it and, you can pay taxes.
+Once you have earned your income, there are only three things you can do with it; you can spend it, save it and pay taxes.

 There are no other alternatives!

 Most people have the tax taken out automatically before they get to make any choices about consuming or saving.
 What you have left is disposable income.